DanaMW/PowerShell-TuneUp/README.md

 This is your base *.ps1 script folder.
 Feel free to write me an DanaMW at gmail.com if you want help.
 But I think just checking out the script will do it for ya.
+I wanted to mention that BinSM and DelaySM are a good example for writing to and reading from json files with PowerShell.
+ Instructions on the net sucked but I worked it out and those two files work perfectly so you should have what you need to clip them and add them to your work.
 ----
 PowerShell Scripts and snips for the learning curve.
 ALL are working in PowerShell Core 6.x unless they say otherwise.